NSF-Simons-CosmicAI-Institute/tacc-surrogates/README.md

 source /scratch/10386/lsmith9003/python-envs/tacc-surrogates/bin/activate
 ```

-## Training Data on Existing Architectures
+## Training on Existing Architectures

-The user can train on any architecture in the models sub-directory with just a few function calls.
+The user can train on any architecture in the ```models``` sub-directory with just a few function calls.
 Namely, if the user has already loaded the correct envionrment and shaped their data according to the standard format, they need only (1) initialize an instance of the model architecture, and (2) call the built-in .train method.

 As an example, if one wishes to train their dataset using the Fourier Neural Operator (FNO),
 they need only run the following commands: